Top 5 Posts of 2018

 As opposed to the first blog that offered a variety of DIY solutions, the second most popular blog post touches upon closed captions solely for the use of YouTube.
 Similarly to the information given above, YouTube is a good option when you’re on a tight budget.

 YouTube uses automatic speech recognition (ASR) to align your written transcript to the audio information provided in the video.
 It breaks the transcript into correctly timed captions frames that you can use as a supplement to your video content.
 All it takes is a few easy-to-follow steps in order to get started.

 If you don’t already have a transcript of your video and the audio quality is poor, you can manually type out the transcript by listening to the entire video repeatedly.
 There are plenty of free tools available online to make this process more efficient.
 However, with decent audio quality and clear diction, you can use YouTube’s automatic captions to create a rough draft of your closed captions.

 Whether you create captions yourself or use a captioning service, consider a few captioning best practices including using correct punctuation and identifying speakers.

 3. 6 YouTube Hacks for Captioning and Subtitling

-Did you know 72 hours of video is uploaded onto YouTube every 60 seconds?
+Did you know 72 hours of video are uploaded onto YouTube every 60 seconds?
 That’s a lot of video!
 If you really want to stand out and really make your presence known on YouTube, follow these 6 hacks to take your video to the next level.

 - Auto translate captions: use Google Translate to automatically translate your caption file into other languages